-Red Line Surveys
+Surveys

-Two surveys were deployed in 2023 to gather broad feedback on the project:
+Two surveys were deployed in 2023 to gather broad feedback on the project.
+Both surveys were provided in English and Spanish.

-Survey #1 272 respondents Focused on reintroducing the Red Line and understanding community priorities.
+Survey #1 272 respondents Focused on reintroducing the Baltimore Red Line and understanding community priorities.
 Questions around identifying project needs, travel behaviors, as well as environmental impacts were provided.
-Survey #2 3,418 respondents Focused on Red Line alternatives review.
+Survey #2 3,418 respondents Focused on Baltimore Red Line alternatives review.
 Questions around mode, alignment, and surface or tunnel running preferences as well as prioritizing project goals were provided.